use-inkubator/Ecosystem-Grants/applications/lotto.md

 Game 3 will be a kind of Lotto.
 The user chooses 4 or 5 numbers between 1 and 49.
 These numbers can be changed later.
 The user will need a NFT to play to the lottery.
-This NFT will use as a ticket and will be burned when the numbers are chosen.
+This NFT will be used as a ticket and will be burned when the numbers are chosen.
 Another NFT will be minted with the chosen numbers.
 If the RMRK NFT is implemented for ink!, we could use a single nft and update it.

 Each X eras the raffle will start and a vrf (phat contract) will provide the winning numbers.